 Choosing the right mold

-- The wax will contract more as it cools down
+- The wax will contract more as it cools

-- The candle will be more compact, smooth and shiny
+- The candle will be more compact, smooth, and shiny

 How much wax do I need for the mold?